1000 Series: School & Community Relations

 1. Donations of any form are to be made either to the Linn-Mar School Foundation or to the Linn-Mar Community School District.

 2. Staff must not individually benefit as the result of a gift, sponsorship, or partnership.
-The benefits of a gift, sponsorship, or partnership must go to the district to be distributed or assigned as appropriate.
+The benefits of a gift, sponsorship, or partnership must go to the district to be distributed or assigned, as appropriate.

 3. Any sponsorship or partnership agreement must not compromise the professional standards and ethics of the staff.
 In the case of the district or individual schools, sponsorship/partnership agreements must not limit or direct academic debate in the classroom or influence the curriculum or other school programs.